Ruins (Card novel)

 Ruins (2012) is a science fiction novel by American author Orson Scott Card, who is best known for his novel Ender's Game.
 This novel is the second book in the Pathfinder series and continues the story of Rigg, and his strange powers, in the events proceeding Pathfinder.
 It is followed by Visitors (2014), the third in the trilogy.
 Ruins was published on October 30, 2012 by Simon Pulse.

 Summary

 Rigg, Umbo, and Param escape through the wall, finally leaving Ramfold for the first time in their lives.
 In their ensuing journey through the other wallfolds and the past, they attempt to understand the history of life on Garden in order to avoid a future in which an enemy arrives to destroy the planet.

+Plot overview

+The man they meet after crossing the wall that looks just like Rigg's father turns out to be the expendable for that fold, Vadesh.
+He cautions them against drinking the water because it contains a parasite that attaches to its prey in a form known as a facemask.
+His fold is devoid of people, and after Rigg and Umbo go back in time they realize that Vadesh incited a civil war between humans infected with facemasks and those without on the side of the facemasked people, eventually leading to everyone dying.
+As part of this time traveling Rigg realizes that he can jump through time without Umbo as well, though not to specific times.

+After returning to the present (and distrustful of Vadesh) they seek answers in the crashed starship at the center of the wallfold.
+Rigg uses his jewels to take control of the ship, but not before Vadesh flips a genetically modified version of a facemask onto Loaf.
+Rigg takes on the role of acting admiral in lieu of Ram Odin, and learns that he has been chosen and trained to help navigate the first encounter of Garden with Earth since impact, a mere 11 years later for the following spaceships from Earth but following 11,000 years of curated evolution for Garden.